decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - msg_1,...,msg_L, octet strings.
 Messages to be signed.
 - H_1,..., H_L, points of G1.
 Generators used to sign the messages.
-- SK, a secret key output from KeyGen
+- SK, a secret key output from KeyGen.
-- PK, a public key output from SkToPk
+- PK, a public key output from SkToPk.

 Outputs:

-- signature, an octet string
+- signature, an octet string.

 Procedure: